-As customs brokers for many importers who ship U.S. Food and Drug Administration (FDA) regulated products, Pacific Custom Brokers has been actively monitoring and informing companies of the changes in U.S. FDA regulations.
+As customs brokers for many importers who ship U.S. Food and Drug Administration (FDA) regulated products, Pacific Customs Brokers has been actively monitoring and informing companies of the changes in U.S. FDA regulations.

 As a non-domestic food facility importing FDA regulated food products into the United States, your firm is directly affected by the Food Safety Modernization Act (FSMA), which was enacted in January 2011.